IVSoftware/TestinMAUIPageNavigationPerf/README.md

 }
 ```

 In doing so, all the `SelectPage` needs to do is pull the current BC in the `OnAppearing` method.
+To the extent that there may have been suspicion around the original code changing the binding context synchronously within the `OnNavigatedTo` block, thes changes were designed to perform the same bindings in a more standard way.

 ```
 public partial class SelectPage : ContentPage